chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

   * 3. Neither the name of STMicroelectronics nor the names of other
   *    contributors to this software may be used to endorse or promote products
   *    derived from this software without specific written permission.
-  * 4. This software, including modifications and/or derivative works of this
+  * 4. This software, Core/Including modifications and/or derivative works of this
   *    software, must execute solely and exclusively on microcontroller or
   *    microprocessor devices manufactured by or for STMicroelectronics.
   * 5. Redistribution and use of this software other than as permitted under